-Former Buddhist monk, Lama Marut has an uncanny ability to articulate messages we want to hear but didn’t know until we hear them.
-The front cover of his latest book, BE NOBODY (Beyond Words/Atria, 2014) suggests: “We’re all desperately trying to be somebody.
+The late former Buddhist monk, Lama Marut had an uncanny ability to articulate messages we want to hear but didn’t know until we hear them.
+The front cover of his BE NOBODY (Beyond Words/Atria, 2014) suggested: “We’re all desperately trying to be somebody.
 Maybe we’ve got it all wrong.”
 What a relief!
 We don’t have to try so hard to be special.
 Maybe we can just be.
 As Lisa Marie Selow, author of A Rebel Chick Mystic’s Guide, puts it: “Here’s some help in kicking your ego’s butt so that you can create a genuine spiritual life.”

 Lama Marut earned a PhD in comparative religion before becoming an ordained Buddhist monk.
-He has taught at both Columbia University and the University of California.
-For the past fifteen years, he has served as a spiritual teacher to students around the world.
+He has taught at both Columbia University and the University of California and he has served as a spiritual teacher to students around the world.
 His blog, http://lamamarut.org/, contains podcasts and YouTube videos of his lectures and discussions as well as his tour dates.
 His podcasts and videos contain his discussions on karma, happiness, and retraining the mind to find and practice healthier values.

 View all authors